DataSQRL/datasqrl.github.io/docs/getting-started/intro/advanced.md

 ---
-title: "Advanced Concepts"
+title: "Advanced Topics"
 ---

-# Advanced Concepts in DataSQRL
+# Advanced Topics in DataSQRL

 You have made it through the entire introduction tutorial and want to keep learning about DataSQLR?
 Kudos to you!
-This page highlights some additional aspects of DataSQRL with pointers to more information, so you can continue your journey to ninja SQRL status 🥇.
+This page highlights some additional aspects of DataSQRL with pointers to more information, so you can continue your journey to ninja squirrel status 🐿🥇.

 ## Relationship Expressions